This workshop is part of the spring celebration series: Land Art

 Why hold a BioBlitz?

-The goal of a BioBlitz is to bring together scientists and naturalists, along with members of the general public, to identify as many plants, animals, microbes, fungi, and other organisms as possible, typically over a 24-hour period.
-This inventory of living things in an area provides a baseline for observing future changes that could occur due to global warming or invasive species.
-The BioBlitz is an international movement — they are held all over the world as we all try and learn more about our planet’s diversity and ecosystems, and learn to live in harmony with all living species.
+The goal of a BioBlitz is to bring together scientists and naturalists, along with members of the general public, to identify as many plants, animals, birds, microbes, fungi, and other organisms as possible, typically over a 24-hour period.
+This inventory of living things in an area provides a baseline for observing future changes that could occur due to climate change or invasive species.
+The BioBlitz is an international movement — they are held all over the world as we all try and learn more about our planet’s biodiversity and ecosystems, and learn to live in harmony with all living species.
 But you may have noticed that Wintergreen’s BioBlitz takes place over a five-day period…

 How is the Wintergreen BioBlitz different?

 This year, instead of identifying as many living organisms as possible in a 24-hour period, we’re planning a “slow” BioBlitz, to be held over several days.
-The idea will be to mirror and honour the Slow Food movement with our Slow BioBlitz.
+The idea will be to mirror and honour the Slow Food movement.

 In response to the 1986 promise of a McDonald’s restaurant opening near the Spanish Steps in Rome, Carlo Petrini founded a movement that has come to be known as Slow Food (http://en.wikipedia.org/wiki/

 Slow food is part of a larger movement, which calls for a cultural shift in slowing down the pace of life.
-We try and do this with our activities at Wintergreen.
-And we will slow down the pace of the BioBlitz as well, letting it unfold over five days so that we can be more mindful as we learn about species on the land, and so that we can involve more people in the BioBlitz itself.
-By including several school days, we will be able to bring classes of elementary and secondary students to the BioBlitz, building on the work that occurred in the 2016 BioBlitz.
-And these students will not only be involved in species identification, but also learn how poetry and art both honour and extend the beauty and complexities of the natural world.
+We try and do this with all of our activities at Wintergreen and we will slowww down the pace of the BioBlitz as well.
+Letting it unfold over five days will not only challenge us to be more mindful and take the time to enjoy all the area and atmosphere has to offer, but also allows us to involve more people in the BioBlitz itself.
+By including several school days, we will be able to bring classes of elementary and secondary students to join the BioBlitz, building on the work that occurred in the 2016 BioBlitz and inspire the next generation of naturalists to take action for biodiversity.
+These students will not only be involved in species identification and educational workshops, but also learn how poetry and art both honour and extend the beauty and complexities of the natural world.